ebraun68/codonaln/README.md

 14. Best_frame
 15. MinStops

-as well as a tab-delimited file (output.frames.txt) with the numbers of stop codons in Column 1 is the name, columns 2-7 are the numbers of problem codons for the 3 forward frames, columns 8-13 are the numbers of problem codons for the 3 reverse frames, Column 14 is the best frame (the frame with the minimum number of stop codons) and column 15 is the minimum number of stop codons in any frame. "stop" is the number of stop codons (ideally 0 or 1) and "gap" is the number codons with one or two gaps (the "gap" counts is useful for assessing alignments it will be 0 for unaligned sequences).

 The input file can also be a single line relaxed phylip file without the header (i.e., the file produced by tail -n +2 input.phy > input.tbl).